MUSC Campus at dusk

 Curriculum

-Our fellowship is accredited by UCNS, and we offer 2-year traditional fellowship training as well as 1-year training for candidates who are eligible.
+Our program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) under the sponsoring specialty of Neurological Surgery, and is also fully accredited by United Council for Neurologic Subspecialties (UCNS).
+We offer 2-year traditional fellowship training as well as 1-year training for candidates who are eligible.
 The curriculum of the program is clinically focused, but it does allow time for research interests and we expect fellows to become involved in research/publications while in training.
-A major strength of the program is that we have trained many diverse specialties and have a team with multiple board-certified backgrounds leading to a unique teaching environment not offered at many centers.
+A major strength of the program is that we have trained many specialties and have a team with multiple board-certified backgrounds leading to a unique teaching environment not offered at many centers.
 Our program is capable of adapting the fellowship program to the strengths and weaknesses of each candidate, while ensuring that they are skilled in the fundamentals of Neurocritical Care.

 Sample Schedule